qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 the top row down).
 You can also choose to sort the rows with the :guilabel:`Sort...` option of the column header context menu.
-The :guilabel:`Configure attribute table sort order` dialog opens, filled with the current sort order expression.
+The :guilabel:`Configure Attribute Table Sort Order` dialog opens, filled with the current sort order expression.
 Check |unchecked| :guilabel:`Defined sort order in attribute table` and edit the expression to suit your needs.